goauthentik/authentik/website/docs/security/security-hardening.md

 [Expressions](../property-mappings/expression.mdx) allow super-users and other highly privileged users to create custom logic within authentik to modify its behaviour.
 Editing/creating these expressions is, by default, limited to super-users and any related events are fully logged.

-For further hardening, it is possible to prevent any user (even super-users) from using expressions to create or edit any objects.
+However, for further hardening, it is possible to prevent any user (even super-users) from using expressions to create or edit any objects.
 To do so, configure your deployment to block API requests to these endpoints:

 -   `/api/v3/policies/expression*`
 -   `/api/v3/propertymappings*`